dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

 D>Make sure your browser is showing `step2`.
 If you’re running a Node, Python, PHP or similar server, you might need to browse back to the directory list and open `step2`.
 If you’re using Brackets, select Live Preview from the File menu.

-You’ll just see a blank page in your browser.
+You’ll see a blank page in your browser.
 However if you open the Console within the Developer Tools of the browser you should see something like:

 {width: 75%}
 ![Developer Tools console showing the output of `dataIsReady`](39b4553046d04fbfe4b158c846ac04f5.png)